rfwlab/rfw/docs/articles/essentials/composition.md

 ### Context / Why

-Manual components sometimes need to manipulate existing DOM nodes. `Bind` and `For` expose typed helpers for clearing and appending content without touching `syscall/js`.
+Manual components sometimes need to manipulate existing DOM nodes.
+Annotating a template element with a constructor such as `[list]` lets the component fetch it directly with `GetRef`. `Bind` and `For` remain available for ad‑hoc selector based access without touching `syscall/js`.

 ### Prerequisites / When